 The 18ct watch case is the much rarer oversize 35.25mm diameter, excluding the crown.
 This is considered an oversize case as typical Jaeger-LeCoultre watch cases sizes were 33mm at the time this watch was made.

 The case is a superbly made two-piece design for increased dust and moisture protection.
 It has a thin bezel and straight swept back lugs which add elegance and simplicity to the watch.

 The case is in excellent condition, having received a very gentle and sympathetic clean and polish.
 The watch has obviously been very well cared for as there are no dings, scratches or marks visible to the naked eye.

 Inside the case-back, all is properly marked and as expected, with Swiss 18ct hallmarks and the external serial number 83325.
 This external case number is clear, indicating the watch case has not been over-polished.
 Also, importantly, the case back is of full thickness and has never been engraved.

 The Strap & Buckle

-A new, high quality black leather strap has been fitted, along with a plain gold plated buckle which we feel suits the watch very well.
+A new, high quality dark brown leather strap has been fitted, along with a plain gold-plated buckle which we feel suits the watch very well.
 If however a different colour or style of strap is preferred, please let us know and we will do our best to oblige free of charge.
 We carry tan, conker, dark brown and black in stock in plain padded leather, crocodile skin or lizard skin, but can also obtain most types and colours from our partners at ‘Watch Obsession’ within 48hrs.
 Please take a look at their huge range of 17mm straps if you wish here.

 Box and Papers